 PHYSICAL THERAPY FOR DIASTESIS RECTI

 Diastasis Recti is a separation of rectus abdominis muscles in the midline at the linea alba associated with loss of abdominal wall support.
 Continuity and integrity of the abdominal musculature are disrupted.
-You may note the separation above, below or at the level of the umbilicus.
+You may note the separation above, below or at the level of the umbilicus (belly button).
 Any separation larger than 2 cm or two finger widths is considered significant.
-While painless, this is considered by many women disfiguring.
-It can also progressively lead to low back, SIJ and pelvic pain.
-It is most common in the last trimester of pregnancy and may be present postpartum.

 The abdominal muscles act as a corset around your trunk, supporting your organs, spine and pelvis just as the rib cage protects your heart and lungs.
 Diastasis recti, is a break in this support system and limits your activities.When this stability is interrupted it increases the strain on the lumbar spine and pelvis resulting in pain in this area.
 If severe, it can result in abdominal herniations and create a life threatening situation.